Ferrite-FEM/FerriteCon/index.md

    regular scientific conferences!)
  - Present interesting synergies between Ferrite.jl and the rest of the Julia package ecosystem
+ - Present how you use Ferrite.jl for teaching or for student projects
  - Describe what you would like to use Ferrite.jl for, and the reasons why you are currently using something else.
  - Present ideas for future Ferrite.jl improvements and describe how you would